UBC-LFS/dietetics-group-assignments/README.md

 ## How to run the project:
 Install scipy to run project

-## Additional Notes:
-- PREASSIGNED_STUDENTS = {'StudentIdentifier1': 'ProjectA', 'StudentIdentifier2': 'ProjectB'}
-**StudentIdentifier1 depends on how we set student values in read_data_and_clean function**

 ## Troubleshooting:

-### "ValueError: cost matrix is infeasible"
+1. ### "ValueError: cost matrix is infeasible"
     This error occurs when the Hungarian algorithm cannot find valid assignments.
 Common causes:
     - `PREFERENCE_RANGE` is too restrictive (upper bound y is too small)

     **Solution**: Increase the upper bound of `PREFERENCE_RANGE` to allow more preference values.

+## Additional Notes:
+- PREASSIGNED_STUDENTS = {'StudentIdentifier1': 'ProjectA', 'StudentIdentifier2': 'ProjectB'}
+    - StudentIdentifier1 depends on how we set student values in read_data_and_clean functions